henrikhorluck/tdt4140-washlists/README.md

 This is a web-based system for organizing cleaning via a shared cleaning list.
 Designed and developed for _Studentsamskipnaden i Fredrikstad_ (SIF), a student housing organization in Fredrikstad.

-An image of the login page
+An image of the login page is shown below:

 ![](/uploads/855ef9c2f8fb3b0b9fad9521a9f8c2a0/image.png)